ta3map/Synapto_Catcher/README.md

 Columns **comment**, **location**, **Postnatal_Age** can be left empty.

-## Selecting an experiment when working with an Excel spreadsheet
+## Selecting an experiment when working with an Excel table

 You can write a list or range of desired experiments.
 See examples below.
 - You can simply write **"all"** then all experiments in the table will be processed.